Muosvr/cryptozombie/Solidity_web3js_notes.md

 ## view, pure
 If a function is declared as view or pure, they don’t cost any gas.
-But view function can only access data from the blockchain and not write, while pure functions only perform computation and does not access data or write data to the blockchain.
+But view function can only access data from the blockchain and not write, while pure functions only perform computation and do not access data or write data to the blockchain.
 ```solidity
 string greeting = "Hello world"
 //View function only access data and does not make any change